daveKidd/muleportnode/README.md

 --When deployed to Heroku, it uses the live MySQL Database given in the instructions

+--Config vars were setup on Heroku so I could hide the password, username, and database on the server

 --I enjoyed creating this, thanks for taking a look, and I hope we can be in touch soon!